epiverse-trace/tutorials/instructors/04-practical-late.md

 trajectories of new infections against the baseline or only one intervention.
 Use the intervention parameters above.

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences you identify from other group outputs? (if available)
+- Compare: What differences do you identify from other group outputs?
+  (if available)

 ### Inputs